 With its post-punk playing in the background, a menu of microbrews on a chalkboard and a staff uniform of red flannel, the place feels decidedly hipster.
 And it’s always packed.

 It’s probably not what you’d expect from a small Arizona community founded by the Mormons.
 But then again Pine and nearby Strawberry are in the grip of a renaissance as rapidly-growing weekend destinations for Phoenix’s urban sophisticates.

-We order a woodfired pizza called White with olive oil, fresh ricotta, mozzarella, grana padano and parsley.
-To drink, I get the ironically-named Scottsdale Blonde, a lightly hopped and very smooth beer brewed in Tempe.
+Order a woodfired pizza called White with olive oil, fresh ricotta, mozzarella, grana padano and parsley.
+To drink, there are great craft beers like the ironically-named Scottsdale Blonde, a lightly hopped and very smooth beer brewed in Tempe.